Adrian Campos 2020 Concerns

 Campos has also said that F2 is improving as a championship and has argued that Formula 2 should be essential for any young and talented driver to show they have what it takes for Formula 1.

-Recently as early as October, Campos was rumoured to be heading into Formula 1 once the new regulations come in for 2022 which includes a salary cap.
+Recently as early as October, Campos was rumored to be heading into Formula 1 once the new regulations come in for 2022 which includes a salary cap.

 This is thirteen years after Campos was inches away from getting onto the Formula one grid before financial issues meant the Hispania group took over the running of the team.